kait-bit/inheritance-1-garden/README.md

 FruitPatch and VegPatch should both implement the interface.
 They should both accept the parameters number of plants and fruit/veg name.
 FruitPatch should store an additional field, ripeness, that is initialized to false in the constructor then set to true in the water method.

 Write a Tester class where you will instantiate one FruitPatch object and two VegPatch objects.
-Print the results of the water method for each object.
+For each object print the results of the water method, then the toString.

 Store all of these objects in a single ArrayList, then loop through the list to print the total number of plants in all of your gardens.

 Sample output:
-<br>>You water 20 strawberries.
+<br>>You successfully water the strawberries.
+<br>>Your 20 strawberries are ripe!
-<br>>You water 10 carrots.
+<br>>You successfully water the carrots.
+<br>>Your garden has 10 carrots.
-<br>>You water 5 broccoli.
+<br>>You successfully water the broccoli.
+<br>>Your garden has 5 broccoli.
 <br>>Total plants in all of your gardens: 35